 Dennis N. Brager

-Having worked for the IRS for six years, he gained valuable insight into the inner workings of that organization.
-This not only helps in developing the right strategies, but facilitates working with the system quickly and efficiently.
-Mr. Brager has limited his practice to representing clients having disputes with the IRS, the Franchise Tax Board, the State Board of Equalization and the Employment Development Department--both at trial and administrative levels.
+Mr. Brager has limited his practice to representing clients having criminal and civil tax disputes with the IRS, the Franchise Tax Board, the California Department of Tax and Fee Administration (formerly the State Board of Equalization), and the Employment Development Department--both at trial and administrative levels.